Qatar Chairs 37Th Meeting Of GCC Directors Of Drug Control Agencies

 QNA

-Doha: The State of Qatar chaired the 37th Extraordinary Meeting of the Directors of Drug Control Agencies of the Gulf Cooperation Council (GCC) countries, held via video conference.
+Doha: Qatar chaired the 37th Extraordinary Meeting of the Directors of Drug Control Agencies of the Gulf Cooperation Council (GCC) countries, held via videoconferencing.

-In a statement on Thursday, the Ministry of Interior (MOI) said that the meeting discussed a number of topics on its agenda and made the appropriate decisions regarding them.
+In a statement issued yesterday, the Ministry of Interior (MoI) said that the meeting discussed a number of topics on its agenda and made the appropriate decisions regarding them.

-The meeting was chaired by Director of the Studies and International Affairs Department at the General Directorate of Drug Enforcement Lieutenant Colonel Mohammed Abdullah Al Khater.

 Legal Disclaimer: